carlosazsilva/PolynomialApp/README.md

 ## Goal

 The purpose of this project is the development of an application to work with polynomial expressions based on lists of terms to represent them.
-It also had to possibilitate operations with N terms with coefficients and degrees of type integer.
+It also had to possibilitate operations with `n` terms with coefficients and degrees of type integer.

 &nbsp;